aguadecoco1301/handler/README.md

 The actuallity version is 2.0.0

 # Interactions
-In interactions folder, you can encounter others interactions:
+Interactions has not saved in a "interactions" folder.
+You can put your action buttons in the folder of your command.
+See example command.
-1. Commands
+You can save
-2. Buttons
+1. Buttons
-3. Modals
+2. Modals

 # Included commands
 1. help: Send you all commands